We have a very experienced and diverse team of practitioners.

 Gigi loves to maintain a lifestyle that involves physical exercise, mindfulness practice and a clean diet, as she (and scientific research of course!) believes these as the foundation of a healthy mind and body.
 Other than English, Gigi also speaks, reads and writes proficiently in Mandarin and Cantonese.

-Marta is currently a Clinical Psychology Registrar and is finalising her Clinical Psychology PhD on the topic of transcultural psychotherapy and clinician’s competence.
+Marta is a Clinical Psychologist and has a PhD in Clinical Psychology on the topic of transcultural psychotherapy and mental health practitioners’ competence.
 She has a genuine interest in supporting and improving the development of other therapists to provide culturally and linguistically relevant and high quality services to culturally and linguistically diverse (CALD) clients.
-Besides working for WWG, Marta holds casual positions as clinical consultant for QLD Transcultural Mental Health Centre, as tutor at Griffith University and as lecturer at Christian Heritage College.
+Besides working for WWG, Marta works in private practice, and holds casual positions as a tutor at Griffith University and as a sessional lecturer at the University of Queensland.

 Marta’s approach to psychotherapy is based on collaboration and trust in the inner strength of all client to actively participate to shape their own lives.